All cities · WA

 For a city of its scale, Seattle sustains a distinctive independent and art-house exhibition culture.
 Our directory currently lists 10 such cinemas in the metro area, accounting for 22 screens of programming in any given week.
 That slate ranges from foreign-language premieres and Sundance acquisitions to documentary engagements, repertory revivals, festival residencies, and one-off director Q&As.

 Independent cinemas tend to depend on three things: a knowledgeable programmer with a point of view, a habit-forming local audience that turns up week after week, and the operational discipline to keep a small business open in a real-estate market that mostly punishes single-screen rooms.
 The 10 venues in Seattle have, in their different ways, all built that loop.
-A working list of regional film criticism is the fastest way to learn how each room programs.

-The 10 cinemas above are currently programming 18 distinct films in our catalog this week.
-The most-booked titles in Seattle are:
+The 10 cinemas above are associated with 18 distinct films in our seasonal catalog.
+The most-featured titles in Seattle are:

 Programming character

 If you are visiting Seattle for the weekend, any of the venues above is a worthwhile stop and most are clustered close enough that a Saturday-Sunday double-bill across two rooms is genuinely doable.
 If you live here, consider taking out a membership at the one nearest you — independent exhibition only continues to exist because of the people who keep showing up.
-Membership programs at art-house theaters are usually the single most important revenue line for these venues.

 Where to look next